gabotronix/underpass/README.md

 **Install on Ubuntu 18.04:**
   - `bash <(curl -s https://raw.githubusercontent.com/gabotronix/underpass/install_ubuntu.sh)`

+That's it!

-_Installing on an existing system is not recommended because some containers require opening some ports from the Docker host.
-They may also cause port assignment conflicts._
+_Installing on an existing system is not recommended because some containers require opening ports from the Docker host via firewalld.
+The containers may also cause port assignment conflicts._

 _If you still want to install these apps on your existing system, you may do so by installing Docker and Docker Compose.
 Refer to the [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/) docs for more info._

 _Once you have Docker and Docker Compose installed, clone this repository, cd into it, and run docker-compose.
-For example:
+For example:_
 ```
 git clone https://github.com/gabotronix/underpass.git /opt/underpass
 cd /opt/underpass